 While every case is different, according to the State of Nevada Department of Business & Industry, follow these steps to apply for benefits:

-- Ask your supervisor for a Form C-1, Notice of Injury or Occupational Disease Incident Report to fill out.
-You and your supervisor must sign and date the completed form within 7 days to maximize your benefits.
+- Report your injury or illness to your supervisor as soon as possible.
+You must notify your employer within 90 days to qualify.
+Ask for a Form C-1, Notice of Injury or Occupational Disease Incident Report.
+Both you and your supervisor must sign and date the completed form within 7 days to maximize your benefits.

-- Ask your employer for a list of insurer-authorized doctors before seeking additional treatment.
-You must choose an authorized provider to ensure your employer covers additional medical expenses.
+- Get a list of insurer-authorized doctors from your employer before seeking additional treatment.
+Using an approved provider ensures your employer covers additional medical expenses.

-- At your first appointment, you must tell the doctor your injury is work-related.
-Ask for a copy of Form C-4, Employee’s Claim for Compensation/Report of Initial Treatment.
-Fill out the top half, sign and date it.
-Your doctor then completes the second half, signs and dates it.
+- Go to the doctor.
+At your first appointment, tell them your injury is work-related.
+Complete the top half of Form C-4, Employee’s Claim for Compensation/Report of Initial Treatment.
+Your doctor will fill out the rest and file it for you within 3 working days.
+Pro Tip: Don’t forget to sign and date the document.

-- After receiving Form C-4, your employer’s insurer must approve or deny your claim within 30 days.
+- Wait for a decision.
+Your employer’s insurer must approve or deny your claim within 30 days of receiving it.
 If denied, you have another 30 days to appeal.
 In most cases, this involves requesting a hearing before a hearing officer within 70 days.